 However, limited companies don’t pay income tax.
 Instead, they are liable to Corporation Tax, which is a fixed percentage of 19%.
 Less tax paid = more profits for you.
 Moreover, limited companies can also class the interest charges on their mortgage as a business expense – allowing them to deduct the cost from profits before you pay corporation tax.
 Since 2017, private landlords cannot do this option.

-Just bare in mind that all profits will belong to your company – so you will have to pay tax on anything you withdraw via a salary or dividends.
+Just bear in mind that all profits will belong to your company – so you will have to pay tax on anything you withdraw via a salary or dividends.

 As well as the tax benefits, owning a property through a limited company can also allow you to pass on property to family members without paying inheritance tax, provided that they are also shareholders in your business.